This page provides answers to frequently asked questions about the RCR’s Admission Ceremony.

-Before being allowed to use the title of Fellow of the Royal College of Radiologists (FRCR), successful candidates in the Final FRCR Part B Examination must be admitted to the Fellowship.
+Before being allowed to use the title of Fellow of The Royal College of Radiologists (FRCR), successful candidates in the Final FRCR Part B Examination must be a member in good standing.
 Those who are not already members of the RCR must join the RCR before admission can occur.
 Admission ceremonies and receptions are held twice a year, normally in May and November.

 Once you have become a member and passed your Final Examination, you can use the designation FRCR after your name for as long as you remain a member.

-To attend the ceremony or be admitted in absentia, you must make an application for membership by midday on the Wednesday before the ceremony.
+To attend the ceremony or be admitted in absentia, you must make an application for membership by the deadline provided in your invite.
 Please ensure that we have received your application and payment by this date.
 You will not be able to attend the ceremony unless you have been enrolled as a member prior to the event.